 You should not leave home if either you or someone you live with has any of these symptoms.
 It's important to remember that you can spread the virus even if you don’t have symptoms (asymptomatic).
 There's NHS guidance available on self-isolation if you or someone you live with has symptoms.

 If you have Covid-19 symptoms you can ask for a test through the NHS website.
+Anyone can get a test, irrespective of their age.

 The Government has launched the NHS Test and Trace service, to help contain and reduce the spread of coronavirus.